-2. Individuals who act on behalf of an organization have a duty first to that organization and second to any personal stake they have in the operations of Squash Manitoba.
-For example, in not-for-profit organizations, Directors are required, by law, to act as a trustee (in good faith, or in trust) of Squash Manitoba.
-Directors, and other stakeholders, must not put themselves in positions where making a decision on behalf of Squash Manitoba is connected to their own personal interests.
+2. Individuals who act on behalf of an Organization have a duty first to that organization and second to any personal stake they have in the operations of the Organization.
+For example, in not-for-profit organizations, Directors are required, by law, to act as a trustee (in good faith, or in trust) of the Organization.
+Directors, and other stakeholders, must not put themselves in positions where making a decision on behalf of the Organization is connected to their own personal interests.
 That would be a conflict of interest situation.